 This was a bit of a bumpy review, and I would have loved to be able to fully recommend Corporate Housing by Owner to you.

-But the more I dug deeper into the platform, compared it with alternatives, and especially read the different reviews, I realized that my first positive impression couldn’t hold up until the end.
+But the more I dug deeper into the platform, compared it with alternatives, and especially read the different user reviews, I realized that my first overly positive impression couldn’t hold up until the end.

-You may still want to give it a try as a marketing experiment with a bit of cash to spare, but keep in mind the mentioned downsides.
+You may still want to try it as a marketing experiment with some cash to spare, but remember the downsides mentioned.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.